chloealbright/DevHiveMind/Companies/Companies Worked At/TD/User Stories.md

 I want to `[specific action or feature] `
 So that `[desired outcome or benefit]`

 Stories include acceptance criteria and test scenarios to define boundaries and validate correct delivery.
+They can also act as dependencies, risk, and inputs for other stories/epics

 ## Breaking Down a Story